shpml/fundamentals/06_chapter/intro.md

 ## Get Started Using Terminal

 **Mac/Ubuntu users:**
-When you open Terminal, you will see a window like this:
+When you open a terminal application, you will see a window like this:

 ![:Blank Console](../assets/Graphics/terminal_blank.gif)